 Witness intimidation is criminalized by California Penal Code Section 136.1.
 The direct penalties and collateral consequences of a conviction for dissuading a witness can be severe.
 If you are convicted of misdemeanor witness intimidation, you can face up to one year in the county jail and up to $1,000 fine.

-Additionally, a misdemeanor witness intimidation conviction will prevent you from owning or possessing a firearm for ten (10) years!
+Additionally, a misdemeanor witness intimidation conviction will prevent you from owning or possessing a firearm for 10 years.

-As bad as a misdemeneanor conviction is, a felony 136.1 conviction is even worse.
-A felony conviction could expose you from 16 months to four (4) years in a California state prison and up to a $10,000 fine.
+As bad as a misdemeanor conviction is, a felony 136.1 conviction is even worse.
+A felony conviction could lead to 16 months to four years in a California state prison and up to a $10,000 fine.
 Given these extremely harsh potential consequences, wouldn’t you want only the most aggressive, knowledgeable and experienced criminal defense counsel on your side?

-What do prosecutors need to show that I am guilty of intimidating or dissuading a witness?
+What do prosecutors need to show to convict me of intimidating or dissuading a witness?